 Evidently, some of these restrictions were eliminated by the Native American Technical Corrections Act of 2003.[2]

-The act slowed the practice of assigning tribal lands to individual tribal members and reduced the loss, through the practice imageof checker boarding land sales to non-members within tribal areas, of native holdings.
+The act slowed the practice of assigning tribal lands to individual tribal members and reduced the loss, through the practice of checker boarding land sales to non-members within tribal areas, of native holdings.
 Owing to this Act and to other actions of federal courts and the government, over two million acres (8,000 km²) of land were returned to various tribes in the first 20 years after passage of the act.

 In 1954, the United States Department of Interior began implementing the termination and relocation phases of the Act.
 Among other effects, termination resulted in the legal dismantling of 61 tribal nations within the United States.